josherrickson/stata2/stata_markdown/03-visualization.md

 twoway scatter mpg weight || lfit mpg weight
 ```

-We prefer the latter as it makes it's cleaner to distinguish when you have multiple overlaid plots with their own options, but some authors may chose
+We prefer the former as it makes it's cleaner to distinguish when you have multiple overlaid plots with their own options, but some authors may chose
-the second.
+the latter.

 ^#^^#^ Other graphs